Experts say people with diabetes should keep their vaccinations up to date because ailments such as the flu can cause serious complications.

 A person with type 1 diabetes who is concerned they may have the flu should monitor blood sugar levels with extra diligence.
 They should get to an emergency room quickly to receive intravenous fluids (saline, electrolytes, and sometimes insulin and glucose) if blood sugars seem resistant to insulin doses, at the first sign of vomiting, and if ketone levels on urine or blood test-strips become moderate to large.

-People with type 1 and type 2 diabetes are also twice as likely to die of a complication related to the flu, according to a 2018 study from the Indian Journal of Endocrinology and Metabolism.
+People with type 1 and type 2 diabetes are also twice as likely to die of a complication related to the flu, according to a 2018 study from the

 Approximately 80,000 people die each year from the flu, including otherwise healthy children.